seakers/gym-orekit/README.md

 _Work in progress_.

+When creating the environment, the user can pass parameters to configure the simulation.

+The list of available parameters is the following:

+* `forest_data_path`: This is the path to the forest data GeoTIFF file for the system.
+It is a *required* parameter.
+For instructions on generating it, check the data-processing repository.

 TODO: Change number of satellites, altitude of orbit, fuel available, requirements for each kind of forest, baseline angle, swath, orbital configuration (maybe for asteroids, other complex systems?)